Freight Shipping from Salt Lake City to San Francisco

 How much does it cost to ship freight from Salt Lake City to San Francisco?

-Full truckload (FTL) rates from Salt Lake City, UT to San Francisco, CA currently range from $1,675-$2,064 for a standard dry van load over the 779-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to San Francisco, CA currently range $1,675-$2,064 (roughly $2.15-$2.67 per mile over 779 miles).
 LTL shipments typically cost $628-$1,062 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to San Francisco?

-Standard FTL transit from Salt Lake City to San Francisco is approximately 14 hrs by truck over 779 miles.
+Standard FTL transit from Salt Lake City to San Francisco is approximately 14 hrs by truck over 779 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Salt Lake City Intermodal to UP Oakland Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Salt Lake City to San Francisco freight?